Keyboard shortcuts

 • enabled feature summary,

-If no plugins load, verbose output prints plugins: none.
+If no compiled plugins or script plugin filters load, verbose output prints plugins: none.

 Scripting